Gaza War (2008–2009): Raid

 A paratroopers reconnaissance battalion commanded by Yaron Finkelman, supported by tanks and bulldozers crossed the border and penetrated about 250 meters into the Gaza Strip to destroy the tunnel.
 A firefight broke out, in which one Hamas fighter was killed.
 Hamas responded with a barrage of mortar and rocket fire at Israeli troops.
 Three Israeli airstrikes on Hamas mortar and rocket positions then killed five Hamas fighters.
 According to eyewitnesses, another three Hamas fighters were wounded in an Israeli UCAV strike over the el-Burejj refugee camp.
 Three Israeli soldiers were also wounded during the operation.
 Hamas said it would take revenge for what it perceived as an act of Israeli aggression that had violated the truce.
-Hamas launched 35 rockets into southern Israel in what was described by Hamas spokesman Fawzi Barhoum as a "response to Israel's massive breach of the truce", stating that "The Israelis began this tension and they must pay an expensive price.
+Hamas launched 35 rockets into southern Israel in what was described by Hamas spokesman Fawzi Barhoum as a "response to Israel's massive breach of the truce", stating that "[t]he Israelis began this tension and they must pay an expensive price.
 They cannot leave us drowning in blood while they sleep soundly in their beds."
 The blockade of Gaza was tightened further the following day.